 Apart from our theatrical activities, there is an active social scene.
-Friday night is club night when all are welcome to socialise in the bar.
 Traditionally, about a week after the end of our Spring Show, we hold our Annual Dinner Dance.
 This is held at a local hotel and is always well attended.
 We have held Quiz Nights, Car Treasure Hunts, Curry Nights, New Year's Eve parties and walks.
 Again, any suggestions for social activities will be heartily welcomed.

 Finally ...this is the beginning